What Is Citric Acid?

 Given that it is naturally occurring and relatively safe for pets, Citric Acid is widely used throughout the pet food industry.

-The inclusion of industry giants like Royal Canin and Purina is notable given the huge amount of testing and research that these brands carry out.
+The inclusion of industry giants like Royal Canin and Purina is significant, given the vast amount of testing and research that these brands carry out.

 You can see an example of the use of Citric Acid in a dry dog food recipe in the below ingredient list of Orijen’s Original recipe.